gloriapul/61040-portfolio/assignments/pset2.md

 ### 2. The convention that allows names to be omitted when argument or result names are the same as their variable names is convenient and allows for a more succinct specification.
 Why isn’t this convention used in every case?

 Though it can be more succinct, it can increase confusion in certain cases, which is why the convention is not always used.
 For example, it can be seen that with setExpiry, it has both when ... shortUrl and then ... resource: shortUrl.
 In the first case, it was convenient to just have shortUrl as that is the result being received from the register sync.
 Meanwhile, the third line uses resource: shortUrl. resource is used as it provides more clarity as to what setExpiry sets out to do.
 It emphasizes what role shortUrl has, which is to act as a resource.
 It also highlights the fact that setExpiry is general and can have a variety of types of resources and in the case of the URL shortening, takes in the shortUrl from register.
-So, the convention is not always used as it can take away the opportunity, like if setExpiry hadn't specified resource, to make the sync or concept more broad and clear.
+So, the convention is not always used as it can take away the opportunity, like if setExpiry hadn't specified resource, to make a sync or concept more broad and clear.

 ### 3. Why is the request action included in the first two syncs but not the third one?

 The request is included in the first two syncs since they are a direct result of a user making a request.
 A user can choose to have a nonce generated and will choose to have that nonce registered in order to get their shortened url.
 On the other hand, the user themself cannot request to set an expiration date.
 That is handled on the application's end as it automatically sets the expiration to be in 3,600 seconds.
-It would be bad practice to let the user request's trigger a sync that they do not have any control over.
+It would be bad practice to let the user's request trigger a sync that they do not have any control over.
 It only makes sense for the setExpiry to include register as that it means the user's request has gone through and now can have an expiration set on its newly created url.

 ### 4. Suppose the application did not support alternative domain names, and always used a fixed one such as “bit.ly.”
 How would you change the synchronizations to implement this?